 Hanging pitcher plants in baskets is the most effective way to grow them.
 In the wild, the plants vine up trees, and providing them with plenty of empty space will give them the air circulation they crave and allow the pitchers to grow to their full and most impressive extent.

-Pitcher plants need high humidity – water frequently from above, and mist daily.
+Pitcher plants need high humidity– water frequently from above and mist daily.
 Hang your basket somewhere it can receive full sun.
 Temperature is very important.
-Most species require daytime temperatures of 80 F. (26 C.) and higher, with a very marked temperature drop at night.
+Most species require daytime temperatures of 80 degrees F. (26 C.) and higher, with a very marked temperature drop at night.

 Pitcher Plants for Hanging Baskets

 - Nepenthes khasiana is a species that’s a good choice for beginners.
-It’s extremely hardy as pitcher plants go, with a tolerance range of 38-105 F. (3-40 C.).
+It’s extremely hardy as pitcher plants go, with a tolerance range of 38 to 105 degrees F. (3-40 C.).

-- Nepenthes stenophylla can tolerate a narrower but still wide range of temperatures from 50-98 F. (10-36 C.).
+- Nepenthes stenophylla can tolerate a narrower but still wide range of temperatures from 50 to 98 degrees F. (10-36 C.).

 If you live in a hot area or have a greenhouse, however, your options are much greater.

-- Nepenthes alata is easy to care for and forms bright red pitchers that can reach 7 inches (8 cm) in length.
+- Nepenthes alata is easy to care for and forms bright red pitchers that can reach 7 inches (18 cm.) in length.

 - Nepenthes eymae produces wide, red speckled pitchers low on the plant and small green pitchers higher up, making for a nice, diverse look.